North Carolina Sullivan Acts

 Map of North Carolina, with its counties.
 Asheville is shown as dot, in Buncombe County.
 Henderson County is the county to the south of Buncombe County.

-The Sullivan Acts are a set of statutes passed by the North Carolina General Assembly in response to the bankrupting of all sewer and water districts in the City of Asheville and Buncombe County, North Carolina.
+The Sullivan Acts are a set of statutes passed by the North Carolina General Assembly in response to the bankruptcy of all sewer and water districts in the City of Asheville and Buncombe County, North Carolina.
 As provided in the statute (Sullivan Act I), only the City of Asheville, in the provision of water, may not charge a higher rate for consumers outside city limits.
-Since the enactment of the legislation, several significant changes have come to Asheville: economic prosperity, adoption and termination of a City-County water agreement, and repeated efforts at overturning the legislation.
+Since the enactment of the legislation, several significant changes have come to Asheville: economic prosperity, the adoption and termination of a City-County water agreement, and repeated efforts to overturn the legislation.
 While there are three Acts, the final two are modifications of the water agreement between the City of Asheville and Buncombe County.

 Considering the scope of issues, ranging from home rule to water rights, many different avenues of solutions have been sought.
 A State Representative for the area (District 116) at the time, Tim Moffitt, initiated a study committee on the issue, but was met with local opposition.
-Many local citizens saw the move as continued domination by the North Carolina General Assembly and sought to regain water rights for Asheville.
+Opponents argued that water system control should remain the municipal right of Ashville rather than directed by the state legislature.
 The study committee has recently decided to move control of the water system from the city to the Metropolitan Sewerage District.